techsenger/ceffx/README.md

 Calling it once checks whether CEF has anything pending right now and handles it if so, then returns.
 On Windows and Linux, CEF pumps itself: it runs its loop on its own native thread, calling that function over and over with no help from the application.
 On macOS, that mode isn't available, so the application has to call the pump function itself - on the CEF thread CEFFX maintains for this purpose - one call at a time, whenever CEF asks for one.
-The settings above

 The two loops never call into each other directly.
 Whenever work needs to cross from one side to the other, it does so explicitly, by scheduling a task on the target thread: